RaphelWei/CSCI-5525-Machine-Learning/HW1/README.md

 ## deliverable
 2 .ipynb files
 ## Options
-You're recommended to finish the work in google colab, because you won't be worried about install packages.
+You're encouraged to finish the work in google colab, because you don't bother to install packages manually.